Financial Aid for Pharm.D. Professional Program Students

 - Be a U.S. citizen or eligible non-citizen

-- Be registered with selective service, if required
+- Be registered with selective service, (for males only)

 - Be making satisfactory academic progress